A Classic Romantic Valentine’s Menu for Two

 There are plenty of clichés that surround Valentine’s Day, and eating a classic steak dinner is one of them.
 It’s one I really love subscribing too, however, because it’s just plain old fun to recreate a steakhouse experience at home and I am all about an excuse to do so.
-This menu is as classic as it gets and it feels special and timeless.
-There’s juicy steak, cheesy mashed potatoes, and decadent chocolate soufflé involved.
+This menu is as classic as it gets, and it feels special and timeless.
+There’s juicy steak, cheesy potatoes, and a decadent chocolate dessert involved.
 That’s a guarantee that this Valentine’s Day is going to be great.

-We’re more than OK playing with stereotypes here and firmly believe the most classic, most romantic Valentine’s dinner for two should involve steak.
+We’re more than okay playing with stereotypes here and firmly believe the most classic, most romantic Valentine’s dinner for two should involve steak.
 Recreating that classic steakhouse meal at home is both fun and special.
 Since cooking steak actually doesn’t take much time at all, you can put a little more energy into the sides and even have time to pull off a show-stopping dessert.
 We’ve even assembled a timeline to provide an extra assist.

 Bubbles always feel celebratory and pair well with smoked salmon and crème fraîche kettle chips.
 A French 75 is a classic Champagne-based cocktail that often includes gin, but in chilly February we prefer swapping it in for cognac to warm us up a little.
 Swap over to a full-bodied red wine when it’s time for steak — Cabernet Sauvignon or Malbec are two great choices.